Famiclone: Controller type

 Playervision or Game Stick is another unauthorized Nintendo Entertainment System hardware clone built into a gamepad and sold in South America, and is just one version of Power Player Super Joy III, nevertheless, the name of the product varies on and in the box, user manual and the gamepad video game console itself.
 For example, the instruction sheet calls it "Playervision", but the system itself says "Players".
 This video game console has no cartridge slot, or an input for a second player controller or Zapper.
-This means that some of the games included can't be used because of the need of a gun (Duck Hunt, for example).
+This means that some of the games included cannot be used because of the need of a gun (Duck Hunt, for example).
 The system includes the same 76 games as Power Player Super Joy III, but some of them are repeated or are graphical hacks (Teletubbies, for example, is just Mario Bros. with graphic changes).

 Computer type

-These Famiclones are designed to resemble either 1980s home computers, modern keyboards, or the real Famicom's BASIC kit.
+These famiclones are designed to resemble either 1980s home computers, modern keyboards, or the real Famicom's BASIC kit.
 Usually, these clones consist of the same hardware as the console type, but put inside a keyboard instead of a console lookalike.
 They are usually supplied with a cartridge containing some computer-style software, such as a simple word processor and a version of BASIC (most common are G-BASIC, a counterfeit version of Family BASIC, and F-BASIC, an original but more limited version), and some "educational" typing and mathematics games.
 Some even include a computer mouse and a GUI-style interface.
 Note that, while the interface is similar to Nintendo's Family BASIC keyboard, clone keyboards are generally not fully compatible with official software (and vice versa) due to differing key layouts.